-Key audit matter description See notes 1.26 and The group has significant intangible assets, including goodwill, which were initially recognised in December 2018, upon the acquisition of PHD Nutrition Limited ("PHD").
-12 PHD is considered, by management, to be a cash generating unit ("CGU").
+Key audit matter description See notes 1.26 and 12 The group has significant intangible assets, including goodwill, which were initially recognised in December 2018, upon the acquisition of PhD Nutrition Limited.
+These assets were allocated to the PhD cash generating unit ("CGU").
 As the CGU incorporates goodwill, it is subject to an annual impairment review.
-The carrying value of the CGU is £30.5m, of which £17.4m is goodwill.
+The carrying value of the CGU is £25.6m, of which £17.4m is goodwill.
 Impairment testing involves a significant degree of judgement because management's determination of value in use ("VIU") is based on a number of assumptions.
 Due to the level of estimation uncertainty, we have assessed this to be a key audit matter.
-We have obtained managements impairment assessment and performed the following procedures: • Checked the mathematical accuracy of the calculation of VIU and the carrying value of the CGU.
-How the matter • Compared the forecast data to the board approved budget and strategic plan. was addressed in the audit Critically assessed and challenged management's key assumptions, including revenue growth, working capital cycle, overhead cost allocation and expected margins.
-Used a specialist to develop an independent estimate of an appropriate discount rate and compared this to the rate determined by management.
-Reviewed the disclosures in the annual report to ensure they provide sufficient and appropriate analysis to the users of the financial statements.
+How the matter was addressed in the audit We have obtained management's impairment assessment and performed the following procedures: Checked the mathematical accuracy of the calculation of VIU and the carrying value of the CGU.
+Compared the forecast data to the board approved budget and strategic plan.
+Critically assessed and challenged management's key assumptions,